CCK Law: Our Vital Role in Veterans Law

 To calculate VA disability compensation, VA assigns a rating to a veteran’s disability using the Schedule for Rating Disabilities.
 A disability rating represents the “average impairment in earning capacity resulting from the given disability or disease and its residual conditions.”
 VA then uses this rating to determine a veteran’s monthly compensation.
 (See the Current Disability Rates section below.)

 When a disabled veteran has multiple disabilities, VA assumes that the additional disabilities cause less impairment.
-Therefore, VA uses a complex method—commonly called “VA math”—to calculate a combined disability rating that will never exceed 100 percent (totally disabled).
+Therefore, VA uses a complex method—commonly called “VA math”—to calculate a combined disability rating.
+This is why a veteran’s rating will never exceed 100 percent (totally disabled).

 Manually calculating a combined rating with VA math can be confusing and challenging.
-To simplify this process, the team at Chisholm Chisholm & Kilpatrick has developed a VA disability calculator updated for 2024 rules and compensation amounts.
+To simplify this process, the team at Chisholm Chisholm & Kilpatrick has developed a VA disability calculator updated for the latest rules and compensation amounts.

 What is VA Math?